kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ## 7. Publishing your campaign

-Your new mobile app engagement is now complete.
+Your new engagement is now complete.
 From the **Campaign Summary page**, you can give your engagement a name, edit all aspects of the engagement, enable or disable the engagement and publish.
 To learn more about publishing and unpublishing campaigns, [click here](contact-center-management-campaigns-managing-campaigns.html#publishing-and-unpublishing-campaigns).

 ## Displaying your engagements